Recover, recycle and reuse

 Wastewater is treated to a quality where it can be returned to the environment or recycled, meeting the requirements of our environment protection licences.
 The recycled water we supply to customers meets the high standards of the Australian guidelines for water recycling.

-All 30 of our water resource recovery facilities put wastewater through a multi-step treatment process to remove impurities.
+All our water resource recovery facilities put wastewater through a multi-step treatment process to remove impurities.
 It is treated to suit:

 • the environment (creek, river or ocean) that will receive it